nicolasparada/blog/content/posts/go-messenger-conversation-page.md

         }
         messagesOList.appendChild(renderMessage(message))
-        readMessages(message.conversationId)
+        readMessages(message.conversationID)
     }
 }

-function readMessages(conversationId) {
+function readMessages(conversationID) {
-    return http.post(`/api/conversations/${conversationId}/read_messages`)
+    return http.post(`/api/conversations/${conversationID}/read_messages`)
 }
 ```

 We also make use of partial application to have the conversation ID here.
 <br>
 When a new message arrives, first we check if it's from this conversation.
-If it is, we go a prepend a message item to the list and do a POST request to `/api/conversations/conversation_id_here/read_messages` to updated the last time the participant read messages.
+If it is, we go a prepend a message item to the list and do a POST request to `/api/conversations/{conversationID}/read_messages` to updated the last time the participant read messages.

 ---